nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TaskScheduler` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Add Non-Recurring Floating Task

+**MSS**

+1. User requests to add a task with a title, optional description, optional description, optional tags with no timings
+2. TaskManager creates a task
+3. TaskManager shows the added task's details and that the task was successfully added <br>
+Use case ends.

 #### Use case: Add Non-Recurring Task With Deadline